[revised 15 June 2008]

 This entry provides some interesting new information.
 It is the source of the first documentary information we have on two more children to this marriage, Abraham and Priscilla.
 Priscilla, the wife, on the other hand has done the amazing feat of aging only seven years in the 10 years since the previous census!
 This leads one to wonder when she was, in fact, born.

 A search of the IGI reveals the christening on 31 Dec 1823 at the Wesleyan, Monmouth, Monmouth, England.
-This location, on the border of Wales and Scotland was considered to be South Wales in 1823.
+This location, on the border of Wales and England was considered to be South Wales in 1823.
 The christening record also states that the birth date of Priscilla is 27 Mar 1823 and further that the parents of Priscilla are William Long and Maria.
 This date of birth corresponds with the birth year of Priscilla as stated in some documents and is within a couple of years of that related to her 'age' as reported in the various census records.

 The Census of 1871